 Brain Teaser Tuesday!

-Every Tuesday, you will be able to answer an interesting and fun math problem weekly on this page for the chance to win a $10 Tim's card!
+Answer an interesting and fun math problem on this page for the chance to win a $10 Tim's card!
 Answer before the Friday of that week!
 Winner will be contacted by email!

 Brain Teaser (Tuesday, February 7th)

 A 5 by 5 square is inscribed in a circle, what is the area of the circle?

 Brain Teaser (Tuesday, January 31st)